EsriDevEvents/2021-12345-themed-maps/README.md

 * The background color of the map could be specified for multiple themes
 * Color variables could be defined at the map level; multiple renderers could reference those variables.
 * Metadata should be added to the document specifying which themes are supported and how themes should be selected (e.g. user choice, always default to dark, etc.)

+> 🗣 If you made it this far, your feedback is definitely wanted.
+Please let us know what you think in this short [five-question survey](https://arcg.is/0e4Sq1
+)

+As this would be a significant platform change to support a cutting-edge feature, customer validation is needed to move forward.
+If you are interested, please fill out the survey linked above.